Imagine having a practical, biblical, and even humorous approach to fall back on when people rub you the wrong way.

 Go Into Hiding

 We all have days when someone gets under our skin, rubs us the wrong way, and our Super Christian status disappears.
+This applies to us all whether you are a stay-at-home mom or not.
 I found this gem one day and it has been a great practical scripture:

 But when you pray, go into your room and shut the door and pray to your Father who is in secret.
 Matthew 6:6a ESV

 So when family members (or coworkers, or customers, etc.) are annoying you, get thee to thy private room.
 Make sure it’s one with a mirror.
-Seeing your face while angry can be entertaining and also quite telling.
+Seeing your face while angry is entertaining and also quite telling.

 In all seriousness, though, it’s better to flee behind that locked door and regain your composure rather than letting your heart stay in the wrong place.